Please study the 15 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An incorrect action attributable to poor judgment, ignorance, or inattention.
+an incorrect action attributable to poor judgment, ignorance, or inattention

 USA